-Being a pregnant mom, it’s always full of ups and downs.
-There are days that you feel energized and ready to go all out and others you feel totally exhausted.
+Being pregnant, the days are always full of ups and downs.
+There are days when you feel energized and ready to go all out and others you feel totally exhausted.

 Nausea is a common thing in pregnancy and often referred to as morning sickness.
 And your nausea may last for weeks, months, or maybe the entire pregnancy.
 Usually, the nausea is a fleeting symptom during the first few months and it eases up gradually.

 So soon-to-be mothers, hang in there!

 There might not be a cure for nausea in pregnancy, but there are definitely many tricks to ease your symptoms.

 Women often benefit from small but frequent meals in place of large meals when nausea is at its worst.
 One of the benefits is that it prevents you from getting too hungry or full.
 Because pregnant woman blood sugar level is always dropping and it triggers nausea.
 So if you feel like throwing up, eat carbohydrates as it is the easiest foods to digest.
 But do remember to look out for the ingredient labels, eat slowly and mindfully.

 Don’t leave out proteins